University of Washington

 • Entrainment management is currently active.

-• Adult Delta smelt action no longer active.
+• Adult Delta smelt action is no longer active.

-• Delta smelt were recently detected at Suisun Marsh.
+• Delta smelt were most recently detected at Suisun Marsh.

 • No Delta smelt or longfin smelt salvage has been observed this water year.

-• Turbidity in the central/south Delta is low.
+• Turbidity in the central/south Delta is low to moderate.

 Operational and Regulatory Conditions